 - 1. Violation of any provision of the Arkansas Appraiser Licensing and Certification Act 541 of 1991 as amended or any of these regulations; - 2.
-Falsifying any application for licensure or certification or otherwise providing any false information to the Board: - 3.
+Falsifying any application for licensure or certification or otherwise providing any false information to the Board; - 3.
 Conviction in any jurisdiction of any misdemeanor involving moral turpitude or of any felony.
 A plea of nolo contendere or no contest shall be considered a conviction for the purposes of this section. - 4.
-Any actions demonstrating un-trustworthiness, incompetence, dishonesty, gross negligence, material misrepresentation, fraud or unethical conduct in any dealings subject to the Act or these regulations; - 5.
-Adjudication of insanity; - 6.
+Any actions demonstrating un-trustworthiness, incompetence, dishonesty, gross negligence, material misrepresentation, fraud or unethical conduct in any dealings subject to the Act or these regulations;

+- 5. Adjudication of insanity; - 6.
 Use of advertising or solicitation which is false, misleading, or is otherwise deemed unprofessional by the Board; - 7.
 Employing directly or indirectly any unregistered or unlicensed person to perform any actions subject to the Act or these regulations; - 8.
 Habitual or excessive use of intoxicants or illegal drugs; - 9.
-Failure to meet continuing education requirements within the proper time period.
+Failure to meet continuing education requirements within the proper time period. - 10.
+Continuing, after January 1, 2010, to perform appraisal services for an appraisal management company client who is not registered pursuant to Subchapter IV of the A.C.A.
+17-14-401 et seq.

-Section I - General (Q) Complaint Adjudication and Publication of Action

-- A. Any appraiser who fails to timely renew their registration, license, certification or elects to surrender their license/certification while a complaint is pending, will be unable to have their license re-instated until the complaint has been resolved.
-A failure to renew or petition for reinstatement within twelve (12) months of expiration and/or the date a credential is surrendered will result in a new application that meets current AQB criteria and a retake of the exam.
+Section I - General (Q) Complaint Adjudication and Publication of Action expiration and/or the date a credential is surrendered will result in a new application that meets current AQB criteria and a retake of the exam.
 If a disciplinary hearing or informal conference is pending at the time of surrender, the scheduled hearings will proceed with or without the appraiser's participation and any disciplinary action resulting from the hearing shall be placed in the appraiser's file and addressed prior to any reinstatement of their credentials.
-Appraisers who have their license suspended or revoked are prohibited from performing any and all duties and responsibilities (researching data, and/or assisting associates with the development and reporting of real property appraisals). - B. In those instances where this Board suspends, revokes, or a license or certification is surrendered during an investigation or while formal charges are pending, notice of such action shall be published in the Board's newsletter, the Arkansas Bankers Association and the Mortgage Bankers Association of Arkansas periodicals, and any other appropriate publications, which will communicate such actions taken against an appraiser's license.
+Appraisers who have their license suspended or revoked are prohibited from performing any and all duties and responsibilities (researching data, and/or assisting associates with the development and reporting of real property appraisals).